dreamineering/business-administration/docs/business-fundamentals/README.md

 ## [Technology](./technology/)

 - The ideal hardware, software and network package
-- Put latest equipment to work
+- Put the latest technology to work

 ## [Compliance](./compliance/)